-In September 2017, the U.S. Department of Transportation (U.S. DOT) released new federal guidance for Automated Driving Systems (ADS): A Vision for Safety 2.0.
-A Vision for Safety 2.0 calls for industry, state and local governments, safety and mobility advocates and the public to lay the path for the deployment of automated vehicles and technologies.
+In September 2017, the U.S. Department of Transportation (U.S. DOT) released new federal guidance for Automated Driving Systems (ADS)—Automated Driving Systems 2.0: A Vision for Safety.
+It calls for industry, state and local governments, safety and mobility advocates, and the public to lay the path for the deployment of automated vehicles and technologies.

-Within and across all modes of transportation, data exchanges will be key to accelerating the safe deployment of Automated Vehicles (AVs) in the United States.
-This includes mutually-beneficial exchange of data between private sector entities, with infrastructure operators, and policy-makers at different levels of government.
-As part of planning for 3.0, U.S. DOT is working with stakeholders to understand critical use cases for data exchange and the appropriate federal role to enable such exchanges while protecting privacy and proprietary interests.
+Within and across all modes of transportation, data exchanges will be key to accelerating the safe deployment of Automated Vehicles (AV) in the United States.
+This includes mutually beneficial exchange of data between private sector entities, with infrastructure operators, and with policy-makers at different levels of government.
+U.S. DOT is working with stakeholders to understand critical use cases for data exchange and the appropriate federal role to enable such exchanges while protecting privacy and proprietary interests.

 Draft Guiding Principles

 These draft Guiding Principles on Data for Automated Vehicle Safety define an approach for U.S. DOT to prioritize and enable voluntary data exchanges to address critical issues slowing the safe deployment of AVs.
 The principles will shape actions by U.S. DOT and its partners in the area of data for AV safety, and will help lead to actionable priorities and clear roles in implementation.
 U.S. DOT will refine these Guiding Principles in the months ahead and use them as part of our engagement with potential data exchange partners.

 Principle #1: Promote proactive, data-driven safety, cybersecurity, and privacy-protection practices